SergKolo/udisks-indicator/README.md

 ### Overview

 This indicator for Ubuntu with Unity allows easily view information about your mounted partitions.
+It strives to be visually similar to iStat Menu 3 menulet from OS X.

-It organizes entries in order:
+Entries are organized in order:

 - Partition
 - Alias ( if set by user )